 Now I’m a social worker and a missionary in L’viv, Ukraine with my husband and two kids.
-We’re part of a church plant, and we work in pastoral support, community building, english clubs, worship and sound ministry, and discipleship.
+We’re part of a church plant, and we work in community building, pastoral support, english clubs, sound ministry and discipleship.

 This blog is about missionary life.

-A friend recently asked me to share about my perspective as a missionary wife and mom, because so often we hear more about the husband’s experience.
+A friend once asked me to share about my perspective as a missionary wife and mom.
+So often we hear more about the husband’s experience on the field.
 She asked me what makes life more challenging for a wife and mom here in Ukraine than it was in America…what does my daily life look like.

 I began blogging about the comical, mundane, incredible experience of being Mama on the mission field.
 And as I did that, I realized – there are peculiarities to my life, for sure.
 But in all honesty, many of my joys, challenges, heartaches, and excitement are similar to those experienced by Christians all over the world – the same things you experience every day.

 And so, I have two goals for this blog.
 One is to tell you what it’s really like for us to be missionaries on a foreign field.
-And the second is to encourage you in your daily Christian life by sharing my own experiences and reflections.
+And the second is to encourage – or amuse – you in your daily life by sharing my own experiences and reflections.

 If you’d like to get to know my writing, here are some of my top posts: